How to Choose a Good Camping Tent

 - Base Size: 7’6 x 8’6, Center Height: 52″, Total Weight: 10 lbs.
 8 oz.,…

 If you’re looking for a heavy-duty tent to get you through some severe weather, check out this mountaineering tent.
 It’s great for just about any type of weather, including heavy rain or snow.
 The tent is made of a high-quality polyester material.
 Even the rainfly is tough–its made of 75 denier polyester and has a 1500mm PU coating to make it waterproof.
 The surface also resists UV rays, so your tent won’t fade or wear from sun exposure.

 The tent is insulated and has several mesh windows for ventilation, including a star-gazing top mesh window.
 Two doors allow easy access, and each entry has a mesh window for extra ventilation if you need it.
 The best part is that it is relatively lightweight for a 4-season tent, so you can easily carry it with you when hiking and camping.

 The tent is a bit on the expensive side, but this is to be expected with a four-season tent.
 It’s affordable when compared to other four season mountaineering tents.
 In any case, it’s a pretty good investment if you need this level of protection in a tent.

-If you're going to be in a wet environment, we would recommend that you consider this tent for its water-repelling properties.
+- It’s a little smaller than the Coleman, so space is also a bit of an issue despite having a separate gear compartment.Bottom-Line: If you’re going to be in a wet environment, we would recommend that you consider this tent for its water-repelling properties.

 Amazon entered the manufacturing industry and hit the ground running.
 Among their sea of products is this 3-season, four-person tent.
 It’s made of a 100% polyester fabric, and like most four-person tents, it can fit a queen-size bed inside.
 One cool feature of the tent is that the rainfly creates an awning of sorts.
 This awning is excellent for providing you with shade in the sun.